 During her time in Kenya, she fell in love with an English man, Denis Finch Hatton and his death in Tsavo in 1930, coupled with the failed farming, left her will little choice but to return to live with her mother at the family home in Denmark where she spent the rest of her days.
 It was at this stage in her life that she seriously started her literary career and wrote a number of successful books Including, Out of Africa, using a pen name, Isak Dinesen.
 Karen continued to write up to the time of her death in 1962.
 In 1964 the Danish government donated the house where she lived to the then new Kenyan government as an independence gift.
 The house opened to the public in 1986 as one of Kenya's national museums.
 Some of the original furniture has been restored and is on display at the house.

 Enjoy lunch at the Talisman restuarant before your transfer to the Crown Plaza Airport Hotel Nairobi where you will be able to freshen up.
 Buffet dinner available at the hotel before your transfer to Jomo Kenyatta International Airport for your outbound flights to the US.

 Visit to Karen Blixen Museum

-Travel Group transferred to Crown Plaza Nairobi Airport Hotel
+Travel Group transfer to Crown Plaza Airport Hotel Nairobi (day rooms)

 Transfer to Jomo Kenyatta International Airport